hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 For some advanced scenarios, such as where more granular permissions are necessary - the following properties can be set:

+* `disable_terraform_partner_id` - (Optional) Disable sending the Terraform Partner ID if a custom `partner_id` isn't specified, which allows Microsoft to better understand the usage of Terraform.
+The Partner ID does not give HashiCorp any direct access to usage information.
+This can also be sourced from the `ARM_DISABLE_TERRAFORM_PARTNER_ID` environment variable.
+Defaults to `false`.

 * `partner_id` - (Optional) A GUID/UUID that is [registered](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution#register-guids-and-offers) with Microsoft to facilitate partner resource usage attribution.
 This can also be sourced from the `ARM_PARTNER_ID` Environment Variable.

 * `skip_credentials_validation` - (Optional) Should the AzureRM Provider skip verifying the credentials being used are valid?
 This can also be sourced from the `ARM_SKIP_CREDENTIALS_VALIDATION` Environment Variable.
 Defaults to `false`.